Vestibulo-ocular reflex: Example

 For instance, if the head is turned clockwise as seen from above, then excitatory impulses are sent from the semicircular canal on the right side via the vestibular nerve through Scarpa's ganglion and end in the right vestibular nuclei in the brainstem.
 From this nuclei excitatory fibres cross to the left abducens nucleus.
 There they project and stimulate the lateral rectus of the left eye via the abducens nerve.
 In addition, by the medial longitudinal fasciculus and oculomotor nuclei, they activate the medial rectus muscles on the right eye.
 As a result, both eyes will turn counter-clockwise.

 Furthermore, some neurons from the right vestibular nucleus directly stimulate the right medial rectus motor neurons, and inhibits the right abducens nucleus.

+Integrated neural control

+The VOR is controlled by a neural integrator.
+The neuron from each horizontal semicircular canal fires at a rate of $(90 + 0.4 \dot H) \; \mathrm{Hz}$, where $\dot H$ is the sensed horizontal angular velocity of the semicircular canal.
+The motoneuron commanding the horizontal eye muscles fires at a rate of $(4 \;\mathrm{Hz / deg}) \theta + (1.0 \;\mathrm{Hz / (deg/sec)}) \dot \theta$, where $\theta$ is the horizontal turning angle, and $\dot \theta$ is its horizontal angular speed.
+The two terms account for the elasticity and viscosity of ocular tissue.